 2. People can tell whether or not the friendliness is authentic or just a ruse because you hope a family will “place membership.”

 3. Whether you have a traditional, progressive or some other type of worship that we haven’t named yet, always strive for excellence in worship.
 Plan it out, be intentional and have a cohesive theme that seeks to lead the worshipers closer to God.

 4. A good preacher is nice – but it’s not that important.
-I’ve sat through sermons that left something to be desired but walked away from worship feeling drawn closer to God through the experience of being with other Jesus followers.
+I’ve sat through sermons that left something to be desired but walked away from worship feel drawn closer to God through the experience of being with other Jesus followers.
 Likewise, I’ve heard a couple of dynamic sermons from very talented preachers but left worship discouraged because no one cared enough to talk to us.

 6. Here’s the last one.
-PLEASE don’t make communion a routine, five minute ordeal that you speed through in order to get to the sermon.
+Please don’t make communion a routine, five-minute ordeal that you speed through in order to get to the sermon.
 No matter “how” you do communion, plan it out and be intentional about honoring the essence of the purpose and theology behind it.
 If we do nothing else well, nail this one.